Update: Signs and symptoms to determine if a patient presenting in primary care or hospital outpatient settings has COVID‐19

 Symptoms and signs of COVID‐19 might be important to help people know whether they and the people they come into contact with should isolate at home, undergo testing with a rapid lateral flow test or PCR (laboratory‐based) test, or be hospitalised.

 Symptoms and signs of COVID‐19 are varied and may indicate other diseases, not just COVID‐19.
 We wanted to know how accurate diagnosis of COVID‐19 is, based on symptoms and signs from medical examination.
 We were interested in people with suspected COVID‐19, who go to their doctor, outpatient test centres or hospital.

 What did we do?

-The studies did not clearly distinguish between mild and severe COVID‐19, so we present the results for mild, moderate and severe disease together.
+Most studies did not clearly distinguish between mild and severe COVID‐19, so we present the results for mild, moderate and severe disease together.

-According to the studies in our review, in the same 1000 people, around 655 people would have a cough.
-Of these, 142 would actually have COVID‐19.
-Of the 345 who do not have a cough, 68 would have COVID‐19.
+According to the studies in our review, in a group of 1000 people with suspected COVID‐19 of whom 270 (27%) would actually have COVID‐19, around 567 people would have a cough.
+Of these 567, 168 would actually have COVID‐19.
+Of the 433 who do not have a cough, 102 would have COVID‐19.
+In the same 1000 people, around 283 people would have a fever.
+Of these 283, 102 would actually have COVID‐19.
+Of the 717 people without fever, 168 would have COVID‐19.

 How up to date is this review?